The Right Kind of Love: Commercial performance

 The single debuted on the Billboard Hot 100 chart on December 12, 1992, eventually reaching its peak position at number 14 on March 27, 1993.
 It remained on the chart for a total of 25 weeks.

+Music video

+The music video for "The Right Kind of Love" was featured on the FOX series Beverly Hills, 90210 with the music video tacked onto the credit sequence.
+It opens with Jordan playing basketball among five young men before transitioning to scenes of him singing, dancing, and interacting with his teammates.
+Throughout the video, Jordan appears with two female love interests, alternating between playful and romantic moments.